andeesaurus/letterstolions/README.md

 A warm, editorial web platform where Columbia University students and alumni share supportive letters with incoming freshmen.

 **This is the static public demo** — a read-only version that runs entirely in the browser with no backend, database, or authentication required.
+Please click the link to see the demo: https://andeesaurus.github.io/letterstolions/
 ---

 ## Live Demo